 Ava, Mila, and Rosalyn all work at Murray’s Diner in Long Island.
 They are friends and coworkers struggling to hold their disordered lives together.
 While Ava privately grieves the loss of her husband in the first Iraq War, Mila struggles to dissuade her seventeen-year-old daughter from enlisting in the second.
 Rosalyn works as an escort by night until love and illness conspire to disrupt the tenuous balance she'd found and the past she'd kept at a safe distance.
 The promise of a new relationship with a coworker soon begins to restore Ava's faith in her own ability to feel, and Mila learns through wrenching loss that children must learn from their own mistakes.
 But ultimately it is love for one another and for their wayward families that sustains them through the pain and uncertainty of a world with no easy answers.

-With tender, unadorned prose and a supremely human sympathy for the triumphs and defeats of everyday life, in this long-awaited second novel Beverly Gologorsky delivers a moving and incisive story about loss, friendship, and healing in the shadow of a seemingly endless war.
+Stop Here is Beverly Gologorsky’s long-awaited second novel.
+With tender, unadorned prose and a supremely human sympathy for the triumphs and defeats of everyday life, she delivers a moving and incisive story about loss, friendship, and healing in the shadow of a seemingly endless war.